stadlar/IST-FUT-FMTH/Vinnusvæði/Verkþáttur 5/ÍST TS 310_2020 Domestic payments and deposits.md

 ## Bulk Payments

 Bulk payments are supported for all ÍST {{spec_id}} payment types.
 For a bulk payment all collected payments shall be based on the same payment product, consistent with the approach of the NextGenPSD2 framework.
-The domestic bulk approach allows for multiple debtor accounts when batchBookingPreferred is false and consequently, debtorAccount not included.
+The *bulkPaymentInitiationDomestic_json* schema type should be used for the top level bulk initiation according to ÍST {{spec_id}} and the *paymentInitiationBulkElementDomestic_json* type for the child payments contained in an array on the parent.

+The domestic bulk types allow for specifying separate debtor accounts on child payment elements, when *batchBookingPreferred* is false on the parent and the *debtorAccount* consequently not included on the bulk initiation top element.
+When the *batchBookingPreferred* element is set to true, the *debtorAccount* must be either not included on the child payments or set to the exact same account as on the *bulkPaymentInitiationDomestic_json* instance, or an error will be returned.

   ----------------------------------------------------------------------------------------------
   **Data Element**            **Type**      **Condition**   **Description**
   --------------------------- ------------- --------------- ------------------------------------
-  **batchBookingPreferred**   Boolean       Optional        When the element is true, the
+  **batchBookingPreferred**   Boolean       Optional        When the element is included
+                                                            and set to true, the
                                                             debtor prefers only one booking
                                                             entry, and debtorAccount must
-                                                            be included as an element.
+                                                            be included.
                                                             If this element equals
                                                             false, or is not included,
                                                             the debtor prefers
                                                             individual booking of payments,
                                                             and each must include debtorAccount.

-  **debtorAccount (incl.
-Account       Optional        If batch booking is preferred, type)**                     Reference                     the debtor account should be
-                                                            supplied here but not on the
+                                                            supplied here but preferrably
-                                                            individual payments in the
+                                                            not on the individual payments
-                                                            child collection.
+                                                            in the child collection.

   **paymentInformationId**    Max35Text     Optional        Unique identification assigned
                                                             by the sending party to